Best Value GAP Insurance GuideQUOTE ME

 Most GAP policies expire when the applicable vehicle is sold.
 If you change your vehicle at any point a good GAP policy will let you transfer any unused premium free of charge and deduct this from the price of a policy on your new vehicle.
 This is a broker offering from ALA and demonstrates our commitment to providing the best customer service.

 This is another clause to avoid.
 This places a cap of between 100% and 110% of the Glass’s Guide Retail Value which may mean that the added extras you’ve paid for won’t be covered by your GAP policy.

 A good GAP policy will give you plenty of time to make a claim, accounting for the possibility that there can be delays when your car has been written off.
 A policy which gives you 120 days to claim rather than just a standard 30 gives you a bit more breathing space.

-ALA and our underwriters, UK General Insurance Limited on behalf of Great Lakes Insurance SE, are authorised and regulated by the FCA and as such your policy is covered under the Financial Services Compensation Scheme (FSCS) and the Financial Ombudsman Service (FOS).
+ALA and our underwriters, Lloyd's Syndicate 4444 which is managed by Canopius Managing Agents Limited, are authorised and regulated by the FCA and as such your policy is covered under the Financial Services Compensation Scheme (FSCS) and the Financial Ombudsman Service (FOS).